5 people are interested

 - Commitment to promote the mission and services of the Association and willingness to act as an extension of the Association.

-- Comply with Alzheimer’s Association volunteer policies and procedures.
+- All program volunteers participate in initial training and ongoing education and must comply with Alzheimer’s Association volunteer policies and procedures.

 BENEFITS TO THE VOLUNTEER:

-- Perfect your active listening and group management technique.
+- Perfect your active listening and group management techniques while serving your community.

 - Increase your knowledge of Alzheimer’s disease and other dementias.

-- Be recognized in your community as a leader and resource for Alzheimer’s disease and dementia.
+- Be recognized as a leader and resource for Alzheimer’s disease and dementia.

 - Build your resume and skill set.